LinkWellNodes/Documentation/docs/index.md

 ## Blog

-Check out our blog, where where we cover topics ranging from Chainlink service offerings to designing, monitoring, and maintaining your own Chainlink node infrastructure!
+Check out our blog, where we cover topics ranging from Chainlink service offerings to designing, monitoring, and maintaining your own Chainlink node infrastructure!

 - ## [Blog](/blog)